-Updating privacy policies – This will need to be updated to inform your customers of the purposes for which their data is used and their rights under GDPR.
+Updating privacy policies – These will need to be updated to inform your customers of the purposes for which their data is used and their rights under GDPR.

-Contract reviews – There is a need to review contracts with your suppliers and ensure there are provisions about how data will be handled and shared.
+Contract reviews – Review contracts with your suppliers to ensure there are provisions concerning how data will be handled and shared.

-Data protection policies – We are able to provide advice in relation to your use of data for marketing purposes.
+Data protection policies – We can advise in relation to use of data for marketing purposes.